KylianSchmidt/aido/README.md

   - Detector simulation:
     - [x] Start an empty container from python (using singularity, to avoid problems with root rights)
     - [x] Spawn a container with b2luigi
-    - [ ] Provide a set of parameters to the container (json or python parameters? depends on the geant4 simulation later on).
+    - [x] Provide a set of parameters to the container as json.
-        - Note: if all parameters of two tasks are the same, b2luigi uses the same instance (useful to avoid repetitions).
-        - Use b2luigi parameters for each simulation parameter?
-Advantage is that it enables unique Tasks and is easy to track throughtout the pipeline.
-Drawback is that it has to written to json file for the simulation and be specified by the user (not so tragic).
+        - The list of all parameters is handled by the SimulationParameterDictionary class, which holds SimulationParameter instances (floats, string for materials, integers should all be inherited class of the base class)
+        - The writting of these parameters to a file that the geant4 simulation can read is left to the end user (write to macro file, parse in CLI, etc.)
+    - [ ] Implement floats with range, strings for materials and integers for discrete variables.
-    - [ ] Set the output directory of the simulation
+    - [ ] Set the output directory of the simulation handled by b2luigi
     - [ ] Spawn multiple containers from b2luigi, each with different parameters
     - [ ] Open the API to the user for spawning the containers (e.g. CLI commands)